In our picks for best studio monitors, we presented the JBL LSR305 as another option besides those picked.

 The back bass port could be an issue if you are tight on space and you need your monitors up against a wall.
 It’s not an issue if you could leave a few inches between the speakers and the wall but it’s something to be aware of.

-In terms of sound, the LSR305 have probably the cleanest and most balanced sound in the 5″ range.
-You don’t really feel that there is a very obvious lack or boost in certain ranges.
+In terms of sound, the LSR305 has probably the cleanest and most balanced sound in the 5″ range.
+You don’t really feel that there is a very obvious lack of or boost in certain ranges.

 That said, like with any speakers, the environment heavily influences the sound.
 Also, don’t expect the level of detail that you’d find in massively more expensive speakers.

 It’s true to some extent that what you get is proportional to what you pay so keep that in mind.

 Ideally, you also consider acoustic treatment for the room once you have the means.

 Here is a demo recording of how the 305 sound compared to the Yamaha HS5 and the KRK PR5G3.
 What I would like to point out is that all these monitors have EQ options to help you fine-tune the sound so don’t take this particular recording as an absolute answer.